hoangdungnguyen/Spanning_multi_asset_payoffs/README.md

 ## Overview

-`fig` and `result` folders contain some figures and results of our numerical experiments. `DC_theoretical_test.ipynb` notebook implements and compares the pratical solution of the spanning formulas for the dispersion call to the theoretical solution deduced in Section 4 of the paper.
+`fig` and `result` folders contain some figures and results of our numerical experiments. `DC_theoretical_test.ipynb` notebook implements and compares the pratical solution of the spanning problem for the dispersion call to the theoretical formulas deduced in Section 4 of the paper.
 Other Python scripts are detailed as below

 - `data_generator.py` contains an object to generate spanning data with different sampling techniques;
 - `model.py` contains all spanning strategies;